CybErr404/StatsProject2/README.md

 data plotter, salter, and smoother, a .jar file plotter, salter, and smoother (one from JFreeChart and the other from Apache Commons Math), a Stock Bot to determine when to buy or sell stocks, and a dataset paper that visualizes data from a Goodreads book dataset and tells a story about the data through statistics problems.

-**NAVIGATION** Go through the src folder to find code related items.
+**NAVIGATION -** Go through the src folder to find code related items.
 Go through WrittenWorks to find documentation, CSV files, written reports, and results.

-**CONTRIBUTORS** To program the Stock Bot, I worked with / helped Garret Chmielewski, received help from Jake Cubernot, and worked alongside Heather Krencicki who is not currently in the class.
+**CONTRIBUTORS -** To program the Stock Bot, I worked with / helped Garret Chmielewski, received help from Jake Cubernot, and worked alongside Heather Krencicki who is not currently in the class.
 Thank you to Jake, Heather, and Garret!

 **CODE -**